asayers/tailsrv/README.md

 We use epoll to track whether clients are writable.
-This means that a slow client can recieve data at its own pace, but it won't block other clients (even though tailsrv uses only a single thread).
+This means that a slow client can recieve data at its own pace, but it won't block other clients (even though tailsrv uses only a single thread for sending data).

 The use of sendfile means that *all data* is sent by the kernel directly from the pagecache to the network card.
 No data is ever copied into userspace.
 This